NandhakumarE/nandhakumare/README.md

 ![Designer and Developer and Tester](https://raw.githubusercontent.com/nandhakumare/nandhakumare/main/Nandhakumar%20(1).gif)

 # Hi there 👋, Nandhakumar E
 I am Nandhakumar from India, and I do design and development and testing.
+Experienced in software development and testing.
+Research and implementation experience in ML and DL.
+Including classification and object detection, NLP and etc.., and also more interest in AI.
 I really enjoy the learning new programming languages and frameworks in Python.
 As well as enjoy design UI in Flutter, WPF.
 You could check out my linked at https://www.linkedin.com/in/senandhakumar/

 ##Skills and Experience